niklasbuschmann/contrast/_posts/2021-10-01-zigbee-smarthub.md

 ---
-title:  "Pi Hole"
+title:  "Zigbee Smarthub"
 layout: post
 ---
-*Coming Summer 2021*
+*Coming Fall 2021*

 This project is currently in progess.